-Many Americans purchased long-term care insurance in an effort to protect themselves from the financial risks associated with long-term care.
-Unfortunately, when seniors are ready to cash in on their investment, their claims are often denied and they end up spending months or even years trying to convince their insurers to approve their claim.
+Millions of Americans have purchased long-term care insurance in an effort to protect themselves from the financial risks associated with long-term care.
+Unfortunately, when seniors are ready to benefit from their investment, many have difficultly filing their claim and can end up spending months or even years trying to convince their insurers to approve it.
 Here is what you need to know before you file a long-term insurance claim.

 Is it the right time for you to file a long-term care insurance claim?